taraqfarhan/ggl/README.md

 # ggl : common google searches from the command line

 This is another life-changing tool to automate a process which will prolly save your 5-10 seconds of your time.
-Of course, you as a programmer need this kinda productivity.
-You don't need to thank me.
+Of course, you as a computer guy, need this kinda productivity.

 - google stuffs (even with a specific profile if you're using Google Chrome, Chromium or Brave Browser)
 - google images, videos